 Share all your progress on social media.
-Don't forget to share photos, stories, videos, stats and stories.
-You've entered into this challenge for a reason so make sure you are letting your friends know how you are tracking along and what an easy way to do it.
-You will find friends who want to support who you may never have expected to!
-You might even get yourself a fan following.
+Don't forget to post photos, stories, videos, stats and stories.
+You've entered into this challenge for a reason so you need to make sure you're letting your friends know how you're tracking - and what an easy way to do it!!
+You may even find friends who want to support who you never expected to!

-Give your colleagues extra inspiration to donate to you.
-The guys at NetApp did exactly that when they promised their work mates if they hit their $1,000 target, team 'Gone Fishing' would head off and around Sydney in gorilla suits.
+Give your colleagues extra inspiration to sponsor you.
+The guys at NetApp did exactly that when they promised their work mates if they hit the $1,000 target, team 'Gone Fishing' would wander around Sydney City in gorilla suits.
 All the teams wanted to raise funds for a great cause but were also keen to get as many people involved and up from behind their desks.
 Who doesn't want to see their Director walking around in a gorilla suit?
-On top of this challenge, the teams used Facebook, Twitter, Emails and had offered home baked cakes to get everyone excited.
+On top of this challenge, the teams used Facebook, Twitter, Emails and offered home baking to get everyone excited.

 We asked Josh who captained the team, Super Henry! about how he achieved such fantastic results.